JonathanGrossman/mongodb_basics/03_node_query_operators.md

 # Query Operators

 Query operators help you find, update, and delete documents.
 So far, you know how to query a single document or all documents.
+But you don't know how to get more than one document but less than all documents.

 For instance, to target a specific document, you can pass an object as an argumet into the `.findOne()` method that finds a specific document by its `_id`.